hilmi-yilmaz/PopulationSegmentation/README.md

     3. utils.py: A function which return the inertia and silhouette scores (measures of K-means algorithm)
     4. Assumptions of K-means Test.ipynb: In this notebook, I tested the assumption of K-means.
 Also, I use a Gaussian Mixture Model and DBSCAN, which are other clustering algorithm which could potentially be used instead of K-means in the main project.
     5. TestNotebook.ipynb: A Test Notebook which I used to write the utils.py file

+## Improvements to project
+Instead of using K-means, a Gaussian Mixture Model could be used.
+This is like a generalization of the K-means algorithm which also takes into account the variance of the data.